mzwang25/TextOS/README.md

 http://pages.cs.wisc.edu/~remzi/OSTEP/vm-segmentation.pdf

 ### Info
+#### Booting
+Boot/ contains most of the boot process.
+In 16-bit real mode, it sets the stack to 0x8000.
+Then it prints "Boot Sector Loaded!" and then attempts to load the kernel.
+Load kernel loads X number of 512-byte segments into memory at KERNEL_OFFSET.
+Next it loads the gdt.
+The gdt contains two segments (code and data).
+They both have base 0x0 and max segment length.
+There really isn't a use for segments yet.
+After loading and changing the cr0 register, a far jump is taken to init_pm.
+Init_pm is in 32-bit protected mode.
+It then updates the segment registers for the entries in the GDT.
+Next stack is updated to 0x90000 since we're in 32 bit mode.
+Finally it calls BEGIN_PM.
+BEGIN_PM calls KERNEL_OFFSET. <br/>

+KERNEL_OFFSET is where the kernel code was loaded.
+This code is located in entry.asm.
+And all this does is it calls the main function.
+This is the entry point into the kernel code

 #### Kernel
 Need to make sure entire kernel code is loaded into memory or weird stuff happens.
 To change